pthami/pthami.github.io/_pages/about.md

 ---

 ## About
-<strong>Applied economist</strong> with a PhD, working on data-driven decision problems using causal inference, experiments, and predictive modeling.
+Applied economist with a PhD, working on data-driven decision problems using causal inference, experiments, and predictive modeling.
 Strong background in Python, statistical modeling, and computational methods, with experience across research, consulting, and applied projects.